ElisaGDR/ElisaGDR/README.md

 ### Welcome to my GitHub profile!  🐍

 ## About me:
-I'm **Elisa García Díaz-Ropero**, an enthusiastic tech lover from Spain.
-I have a keen interest in exploring new technologies, diving into the world of artificial intelligence, grooving to techno music, crafting fiction stories, and finding peace through yoga.
-I'm always up for exciting adventures.
+Full Stack developer with a background in Audiovisual Communication and Marketing.
+My goal is to continue learning and further enhance my skills in various technologies, including HTML5, CSS3, JavaScript, Bootstrap5, Python, React, Flux, SQL, and API-Postman, among others.

-## My journey:
+## My Projects:

-Currently, I am pursuing my passion for software development at 4Geeks Academy with the goal of becoming a skilled Full Stack Software Developer.
-I'm diving deep into various technologies and acquiring essential skills such as HTML5, CSS3, JavaScript, Bootstrap5, and much more!
+LiteraryInk is a project aimed at catering to an audience consisting of budding writers.
+It's a blend of a blog, a social interaction platform, and an e-commerce setup.

+Technologies used: Python, Flask, JavaScript, React, SQLAlchemy, JSON Web Tokens, HTML, CSS, Bootstrap, and the Pen to Print and Stripe SDK APIs.

 ## Let's connect:
 I'm always excited to connect with like-minded individuals, fellow developers, or anyone who shares similar interests.
-Whether you want to discuss technology, swap fiction story ideas, share music recommendations, or talk about the latest trends in yoga, reach out to me.
+Whether you want to discuss technology, swap fiction story ideas or talk about the latest trends in yoga, reach out to me.

 Feel free also to connect with me on [Linkedin Profile](https://www.linkedin.com/in/elisa-garcia-diaz-ropero/).
 I'm always open to new connections and opportunities to collaborate.